 =ISBLANK(C5)

-- Next, press Enter.
+- Press Enter.

 - We get the value FALSE in cell D5 as cell C5 is not blank.

-- Now, free the mouse click.
+- Release the mouse click.

-We can also find blank cells of a dataset by using the Find option from the excel ribbon.
+We can also find blank cells of a dataset by using the Find option from the Excel ribbon.
 To illustrate this method we will use the following dataset.
 You can take a look at the below screenshot of the dataset.

 STEPS:

-- First, select the cell range (B4:E9).
+- Select the cell range (B4:E9).

-- Next, go to the Home tab.
+- Go to the Home tab.

 - Select the option “Find & Select” from the Editing section of the ribbon.